millarke/the-shoppies/README.md

 - Not giving up when the going got tough, there was a lot I didn't know that I didn't know!
 - Styling it myself without the help of a framework
 - Using debouncing
-- Even though I didn't quite finish everything that I wanted to, I'm proud of what I was able to accomplish in a day's time
+- Even though I didn't quite finish everything that I wanted to, I'm proud of what I was able to accomplish in a day's time.
+There was a lot of visual flair I wanted to add!

 ### What I Learned
 - Following a tutorial a couple weeks ago won't necessarily help when doing it from scratch on your own